shifengxu/algorithms/README.md

-# maxrectangular
+# mostrainwaterinhistogram
-This is for the algorithm: find max rectangular in histogram.
+This is for the algorithm: find most rain water in histogram.